• Contact Me

 About Rakhi Parsai

-I am a Corporate Communication professional based in Pune.
+I am a Corporate Communication professional based in Bangalore.
 My career has spanned across strategic communication and as a public-relations specialist.
 Two things, however, have always remained constant: my passion for storytelling and my thirst for acquiring new knowledge, skills, and experience.
-In all these little over 7 years, I have rose from intern to Corporate Communication professional, from a mentee to a mentor.
+In all these little over 11 years, I have rose from intern to Corporate Communication professional, from a mentee to a mentor.
 Outside of work i am a blogger, dreamer, bibliophile, wife and a mother to an adorable munchkin.

-Comments
+2 Comments

-1. JayanthyGovindarajan (@JayanthyG) says
+JayanthyGovindarajan (@JayanthyG)

 Very inspiring post!
 Thanks guys!